 ‘Of course not, they’re bureaucrats.
 How about… how about… food?
 You eat well, don’t you?’

-This is an unnecessary question: Edgar eats exquisitely: he is one of the best chefs I know.
+This is an unnecessary question: Edgar eats exquisitely: he is one of the best cooks I know.

 ‘There really is no obvious reason,’ he says, a tone of resignation in his voice.

 That worries me: if Edgar, of all people, quite possibly the most up-for-it, can-do person I know, is sounding resigned over being unable to sleep, then who can fight this disease.
 Disease!

 ‘My health is all right, thanks, how is yours?’

 ‘Mine is just dandy, thanks.
 Do you take any exercise?’